 The Receiver is considering litigation against certain OIG insiders, including principals, sales agents, employees, "traders," and others.
 On the one hand, the Receiver can assert legal and equitable claims that are independent of and distinct from any claims the government can assert, either through the CFTC, the DOJ, or otherwise.
 On the other hand, the Receiver seeks to avoid duplicating efforts made (or to be made) by the government to conserve resources and avoid unnecessary litigation.
 For example, the Receiver likely will not pursue independent litigation against defendant Anile because the DOJ has already obtained a multi-million-dollar criminal forfeiture judgment against him.
 The Receiver and the government have seized "his" assets, including the house in which he was living (Founders Club), the cars he and his wife were driving, and other personal property.
 Most of these assets have already been sold.
-Although defendant DaCorta has not pled guilty and is awaiting trial, the Receiver believes claims against him require similar treatment to avoid unnecessary expenditures.
+The Receiver believes that DaCorta will be subject to a forfeiture judgement as part of his criminal conviction in an amount similar the judgment against Anile.
+To avoid unnecessary expenditures, the Receiver will rely on that judgement to acquire whatever assets DaCorta might still retain.